CTS 2322 (Unix/Linux Administration II) Project #5

 4. Run the depmod command to update the dependency information for the new kernel modules.
 Check the man page for the correct options to use.

-5. Create an initial RAM disk with mkinitrd.
-For example using version 2.6.1.2 (and no local version):
+5. Create an initial RAM disk with dracut (or the older mkinitrd).
+For example using version 5.4.2 (and no local version):

 6. Update boot loader information to use new (link) kernel names.
 In my preferred setup, I use the names of the form vmlinuz-version-localversion (if I used any local version name).
-Then I use symlinks to thee current and previous kernels with the names vmlinuz and vmlinuz-old.
+Then I use symlinks to the current and previous kernels, with the names vmlinuz and vmlinuz-old.
+Then I update the boot loader to show both.

-17. After running make install, you still need to edit the Grub configuration.
-This is because by default the system will boot your old kernel, not the new one.
+18. After running make install, you may still need to edit the Grub configuration.
+This is because by default the system may boot your old kernel, not the new one.
 You want the new kernel as the default, with the old (working) one available.
-To do this, change the default=1 line to read default=0, assuming your new kernel is listed first in the file.
+Changing this depends on which boot loader you use.
+For old (legacy) grub, change the “default=1” line to read “default=0”, assuming your new kernel is listed first in the file.
+For the newer GRUB2, you can use grubby (if available), or (on Fedora anyway), grub2-set-default.
+Directions for this were given in class; ask your instructor if you need the lecture notes on this topic.
+(For default on some versions of Fedora, by default GRUB2 will remember the last booted kernel, and boot that by default.
+You can change the last remembered kernel using grub2-edit-env.)

-18. Test new kernel by attempting a reboot.
+19. Test your new kernel by attempting a reboot.
 Use the uname command to see if it is indeed your new kernel running.
-If it doesn't work reboot using the old one, change the configuration, build additional (or fewer) modules, and/or patch the source code, and then try again.
+(Also check out the /proc/config.gz feature!)
+If it doesn't work, reboot using the old one, change the configuration, build additional (or fewer) modules, and/or patch the source code, and then try again.
 Make careful notes as you go, so you can correctly update your journal later!

 To be turned in: